sti-beshev/google-drive-backup/README.md

 **--drive_id** ID of the folder which you want to download.
 By default, entire "My Drive" is downloaded.

 **--export** Defines the export format for native Google Documents, Spreadsheets, and Presentations: Microsoft Office (MSO), OpenOffice (OO), or PDF.
 By default, export to OpenOffice format (.odt for Gdocs; .ods for Gspreadsheets; .pptx for presentations).

+**--from_folders_list** Check and download if needed only folders in folders.json.

+**--list_folder_names**  Give a list of all the folder names in folders.json.

+**--add_folder** Adds folder to folders.json.
+Have to use it two times with the name of the folder and then with drive id of the folder.
+Usage :  `--add_folder` 'name of the folder' `--add_folder` 'folder id'.

+##Custom folder list
+To add folder to your custom list use :

+ `--add_folder` 'name of the folder' `--add_folder` 'folder id'

+ All folder names and drive ids will be stored in `folders.json`.

+ For now if you want to edit or delete folder info in `folders.json`, you have to manually edit the file.